hydrodog/CPE810J_2016F_Canvas/README.md

 -- Lan Chang

+Update Statistics functions and discussed future work of the project with group members;

+-- Tao Feng

 # WEEK 6

 Add method that can read a category of grade file, combine the whole classes together and debug the program;

 -- Lan Chang

+Documentations writing  for the project;
+Problem discussions with group members;

+-- Tao Feng